Hoekz/JS-TDD-201/README.md

 The goal of this course is to dive deeper into the particulars of testing in JavaScript.
 This course was created with and is intended to be consumed with [learnit](https://www.npmjs.com/package/learnit).
+Once you've installed with `npm i -g learnit`, you can download the course with `learnit download <git-url>`.

 If you do not want to use `learnit`, the basic structure of this course is that each module is represented as a branch in git, each chapter is then a branch off of a module, and each step is a labeled commit